 In many cases, however, by eliminating the use of removable devices, companies can hinder employees in their day-to-day tasks and force them to seek alternative file transfer solutions online.
 This can bring an entirely new category of data security risks into play.
 And while these can be addressed through other DLP features such as Endpoint Protector’s Content Aware Protection module, businesses can also choose to restrict the use of removable devices rather than block their use entirely.

-The policies organizations can apply to removable device use through Endpoint Protector are not limited to devices’ level of security or global settings for all company computers.
+The policies organizations can apply to portable storage devices through Endpoint Protector are not limited to devices’ level of security or global settings for all company computers.
 Different rules can be created for particular groups, users, or computers.

-In this way, companies can choose to enforce stricter policies for employees that work with sensitive data directly regularly while allowing the rest of their workforce a greater degree of liberty.
+In this way, companies can choose to enforce stricter security controls for employees that work with sensitive data regularly while allowing the rest of their workforce a greater degree of liberty.
 Alternatively, they can choose to apply a company-wide block of removable devices but make exceptions for particular individuals or departments that need them to perform their daily tasks.
-There is also a read-only setting that permits users to read files on removable devices but blocks file transfers to and from them.
+There is also a read-only setting that permits users to read files on removable devices but blocks data transfers to and from them.

 Stricter policies out of the office

-Companies can go one step further to ensure the security of sensitive information outside of the office: they can enforce stricter device control policies outside office hours, the company network, or both.
+Companies can go one step further to ensure the security of sensitive information outside of the office: they can enforce stricter removable media policies outside office hours, the company network, or both.
 They can define working days and hours as well as a company network’s DNS and ID in Endpoint Protector’s dashboard and then set different rules based on them.

 Offline temporary passwords

-Emergencies happen, especially when employees might be out of the office: they may need to use a removable device to quickly transfer or view files for a meeting or client.
+Emergencies happen, especially when employees might be out of the office: they may need to use removable storage media to quickly transfer or view files for a meeting or client.
 For just such cases, Endpoint Protector offers administrators the possibility to generate an offline temporary password that, when used, grants temporary unrestricted access to a specific device, computer, or user.

 Intuitive cross-platform interface